News

 Minor guitar scale

-G Minor ScaleG Minor Scale
+G Minor Scale

 As before, notice the root note in red and the differences with the minor pentatonic in blue.

-How to practice guitar scales?
+How to practice guitar scales

 Practice different guitar scales — slowly, up and down, in different keys — and always start and end on the root note.
-Once you memorize them, get a backing track and start playing on top of it with each scale.
+Once you memorize them, get a backing track and start playing over it with each scale.
 If you find a backing track in C minor, try playing over it with the C minor pentatonic, the C blues scale, or the C minor scale.
 Likewise, if you find a backing track in G major that you enjoy, try playing over it with the G major pentatonic or the G major scale.

 How to learn guitar scales in a nutshell

 Understanding different guitar scales will also help you in songwriting.
 Start by choosing a scale that fits the overall tone of the song you’re writing.
 This can be a major scale for an upbeat pop song or a minor scale for a moody metal track.
 Use this scale for writing the different parts of the song.
-You can use scales to create chord progressions as well.
-These are a series of chords that form the harmonic structure for the song you’re writing.
-Remember that scales are just one part of the songwriting process.
-Consider also the rhythm and lyrics of the song and how the guitar parts add up in relation to other instruments and vocals.